 Other intangible assets are reviewed at least annually or more frequently if any event or change in circumstance indicates that an impairment may have occurred.
+No triggering events have been identified for the periods reported.

 NOTE G - PROPERTY AND EQUIPMENT, NET